 You can't delete an instance configuration if it is associated with at least one instance pool.

-If the instance pool has been in the scaling or provisioning state for an extended period of time, it may be because the number of instances requested has exceeded your tenancy's service limits for that shape and availability domain.
-Check your tenancy's service limits for Compute.
-If you want to request a limit increase, you need to contact support.
-For more information, see Service Limits.
+If the instance pool has been in the scaling or provisioning state for an extended period of time, it might be because the number of instances that were requested has exceeded your tenancy's service limits for that availability domain.
+For information about how to check your service limits, and steps to request a service limit increase, see Service Limits.
 If this occurs, you need to terminate the instance pool and re-create it.

 If you modify the instance configuration for an instance pool, existing instances that are part of that pool will not change.
-Any new instances created after the instance configuration change will use the new instance configuration.
+Any new instances that are created after you modify the instance configuration will use the new instance configuration.
 New instances will not be created unless you have increased the size of the instance pool or terminate existing instances.

-If you decrease the size of an instance pool, the oldest instances will be terminated first.
+If you decrease the size of an instance pool, the oldest instances are terminated first.